PRISM: Enhancing Protein Inverse Folding through Fine-Grained Retrieval on Structure-Sequence Multimodal Representations: Baselines

 \section{Baselines}

 StructTrans~\citep{structtrans} proposed a conditional generative model for protein sequences given 3D structures based on graph representations.
 GVP~\citep{GVP} introduced geometric vector perceptrons, which extend standard dense layers to operate on collections of Euclidean vectors.
 ProteinMPNN~\citep{proteinmpnn} proposes an autoregressive protein sequence generation approach conditioned on structure.
 ProteinMPNN-CMLM~\citep{lm_design}, a non-autoregressive variant of the original ProteinMPNN, has been trained with the conditional masked language modeling (CMLM) objective~\citep{conditionalMLM} and achieves higher score than the original version.
 LM-Design~\citep{lm_design} is another non-autoregressive model trained with CMLM that leverages pretrained protein language models for inverse folding.
 DPLM~\citep{dplm} extends this work by using discrete diffusion language modeling objective to enhance sequence generation capabilities of languange models.
 Multiflow~\citep{multiflow}, ESM3~\citep{esm3}, and DPLM-2~\cite{dplm2} also take a generative approach, with flow-based and diffusion language modeling.
 AIDO.Protein~\citep{aidoprotein} is a 16 billion parameter pretrained protein language model that has been further adapted for inverse folding with conditional discrete diffusion language modeling objective.
+VFN-IF and VFN-IFE extend the Vector Field Network to inverse folding by using learnable vector computations over virtual atom coordinates~\citep{vfn}.